guardianproject/info/content/archive/cacheword.md

     parent: archive
 ---

-{{< source-code name="CacheWord" >}}

 CacheWord is an Android library project for passphrase caching and management.
-It helps app developers securely generate, store, and access secrets derived
-from a user's passphrase.
+It helps app developers securely generate, store, and access secrets derived from a user's passphrase.
 It is designed to work easily with [IOCipher](/code/iocipher) and <a href="https://www.zetetic.net/sqlcipher/open-source" target="_blank">SQLCipher-for-Android</a>, but it can be used any time an app needs to manage a password.
 Broadly speaking this library assists developers with two related problems:

   1. Secrets Management: how the secret key material for your app is generated, stored, and accessed
   2. Passphrase Caching: store the passphrase in memory to avoid constantly prompting the user